 1760 Antique Ebony and Inlaid Ivory Table, Complete Restoration

 We specialize in repair of fine antique and museum quality furniture, such as in the repairs and restoration of veneered, inlaid or marquetry furniture, as well as Pietra Dure and other forms of fine decoration.
 This is done in a way that honors the value and integrity of the piece and its intended use.
-When a cherished antique, contemporary piece of furniture or piece of fine art gets damaged from poor handling during transport, exposure to the elements, accidents, water damage, fire or general overuse, there may be several possible ways to correct or fix the damage, not all of them advisable or appropriate.
+When a cherished antique, contemporary piece of furniture or piece of fine art gets damaged from poor handling during transport, exposure to the elements, accidents, water damage, fire or general overuse, there may be several possible ways to correct or fix the damage, but only a few that would be appropriate.
 It is essential that the proper methods and materials are employed to do a proper and long lasting repair.
 We can also recommend ways to properly maintain high value furniture and artwork, to protect and preserve it for future generations.

-I believe the old world craftsman repair techniques I learned in Europe and currently use on valuable collection pieces, are of the highest standard and I can offer the finest quality traditional repair on your treasured piece.
+I believe the old world craftsman repair techniques I learned in Europe and currently use on valuable collection pieces, are of the highest standard and I can offer a quality valued repair on your treasured piece.

 Damage Assessment Reports

 Documenting damage on a piece of furniture is something that is done for insurance, shippers or owners of furniture, and are used to settle claims, document historical repairs, and suggest possible repair solutions.
 These are accompanied by photo documentation and a written report if required.
 They can be used in conjunction with a professional appraisal or estate evaluation where needed.
 These reports are usually prepared and billed separately of the repair cost, or can be included in the final bill, if you would like us to complete the repairs on the piece.

 To find out how I can be of more assistance, you can e-mail me for more information, or place a call to make an appointment or arrange a site visit.